jheys/namey/README.md

 # namey
-A utility to name things that need names
+A utility for naming things that need names